codingbelief/linux-kernel-internals/zh/storage/flash_memory/emmc/emmc_commands.md

 | -- | -- | -- | -- | -- |
 | BUSTEST_W | adtc | [31:0] stuff bits | R1 | A host sends the bus test data pattern to a Device |

+> NOTE 1 R1 while selecting from Stand-By State to Transfer State; R1b while selecting from Disconnected State to Programming State.
+> NOTE 2 RCA in CMD12 is used only if HPI bit is set.
+The argument does not imply any RCA check on the device side.
+> NOTE 3 R1 for read cases and R1b for write cases.

 # Block-oriented read commands (class 2)